-The Fund shall exclude any direct investment in sectors deemed by the Investment Advisor to be harmful to the environment, including coal and unconventional oil (such as arctic oil and oil sands).
-Notwithstanding this, certain ESG Fixed Income Securities (as further described in the section of the Prospectus entitled "ESG Fixed Income Securities") from excluded sectors, may be permitted, if the Investment Advisor determines such investments are aligned with the Fund's promotion of environmental characteristics.
+The Fund shall exclude any direct investment in the securities of any issuer determined by the Investment Advisor to be engaged principally in the coal industry and unconventional oil (such as arctic oil and oil sands), the military weapons sector, and the tobacco industry among others.
+Notwithstanding this, certain ESG Fixed Income Securities (as further described in the section of the Prospectus entitled "ESG Fixed Income Securities") from excluded sectors, may be permitted, if the Investment Advisor determines such investments are aligned with the Fund's promotion of environmental and social characteristics.